Estimated reading time: 5 minutes

 Whilst the fruits mentioned above are safe for your dog to eat raw.
 It is probably best to avoid fruit products unless you are absolutely sure what is in them.

 For example, apples are good for dogs, but apple sauce and apple pies are not.
-These generally contain high amounts of sugar and other harmful ingredients to dogs.
+These generally contain high amounts of sugar and other harmful ingredients.

 Many other fruit products, such as Jam, also contain Xylitol, an artificial sweetener that is very harmful to dogs.
-This is the same with canned fruit.
+The same is true for canned fruit.

 So please make sure you only feed your dogs fresh, safe fruit